 Indeed, there are numerous ways that social media has changed our lives, from interacting with others to creating completely new content including photography, fashion, and literature.
 We have also seen the fast rise and fall – or continued rise for giant social media sites like Facebook, Instagram, Reddit, LinkedIn, Tumblr, and Twitter – of numerous sites.
 We have seen the meteoric rise of the likes of TikTok and the eventual fall from the popularity of the likes of SnapChat, too.

-In a way, social media seems unknowable and unpredictable partly because their administrators control the algorithms.
+In a way, social media seems unknowable and unpredictable partly because its administrators control the algorithms.
 But when you’re an influencer or a brand, you are actually in the best position to create, distribute, and promote relevant targeted content, even create new audiences and cultivate them to match your content.